weilix88/buildsimhub_python_api/README.md

 <a name="simulation_job"></a>
 ## SimulationJob
 The easiest way to generate a [SimulationJob](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationJob.py) class is calling the `new_simulation_job()` method in the [BuildSimHubAPIClient](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/buildsimhub.py).

-Nevertheless, you have to provide a `model_key` in order to create a new [SimulationJob](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationJob.py) instance.
+Optionally, you can provide a `model_key` to create a new [SimulationJob](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationJob.py) instance.
 The `model_key` can be found under each folder of your project
 ![picture alt](https://imgur.com/jNrghIZ.png)

+Once you provide a `model_key` to instantiate the simulation job, then this job will link to the project, which contains the `model_key`.
-A simulation job manages one type of cloud simulation.
-It contains five main functions which are listed below:
+Lastly, a simulation job manages one type of cloud simulation.
+It contains six main functions for cloud simulations.

 ### run
 The `run()` function allows you to upload an energy model and weather file to the platform for cloud simulation (project creation is not required for this method).
 It has in total 2 parameters.
 1. `file_dir` (required): the absolute local directory of your EnergyPlus / OpenStudio model (e.g., "/Users/weilixu/Desktop/5ZoneAirCooled.idf")
 2. `wea_dir`(required): the absolute local director of the simulation weather file (it should be .epw file)
+3. `unit` (optional): provide either `'ip'` or `'si'` unit system for your simulation job.
+4. `agent` (optional): The agent numbeer should be selected among 1, 2 or 4 agents.
+You can also use the [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class to help decide the agent number.
+The more agents use for one simulation job, the faster this one simulation job can be finished.
+The default agent number is 1.
+5. `simulation_type`(optional): The current available simulation tyoe is `regular`.
+This simulation Type can be generated from [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
+This class manages the simulation type as well as how many agents you want to assign to this simulation job.
+The default is `regular` for this class.

+This method returns two types of information:
+If sucess: `success`
+or error message states what was wrong in your request.

 ### create_model
 The `create_model()` function allows you to upload an energy model to the platform with no simulation.
 It has in total 2 parameters.
-1. `file_dir` (required): the absolute local directory of your EnergyPlus / OpenStudio model (e.g., "/Users/weilixu/Desktop/5ZoneAirCooled.idf")
+1. `file_dir` (required)
 2. `comment`(optional): The description of the model version that will be uploaded to your folder.
-The default message is `Upload through Python API`
+The default message is `Upload through Python API`.

 This method returns two types of information:
 If sucess: `success`